Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians: Introduction and main results

 The main tool we use is the so-called gauge covariant magnetic perturbation theory developed by Cornean and Nenciu \cite{CorneanNenciu98,Nenciu02,CorneanNenciu09,Cornean10}.
 We do not use noncommutative geometry, and clarify the physical meaning of the ``gap labelling'' through Wannier diagrams.

 The structure of the paper is as follows.
 In the rest of this Section we formulate our two main results, namely Theorems \ref{thm:Main} and \ref{thm:StredaLimSupInf}.
 In Section \ref{sect2} we prove Theorem \ref{thm:Main}, in Section \ref{sect3} we prove Theorem \ref{thm:StredaLimSupInf}, while in Appendix \ref{app:ChernAppendix} we review the magnetic Bloch-Floquet transform and the Chern number.
-We end with Appendix \ref{app:Kernel} in which we review the gauge covariant magnetic perturbation theory.
+Then, in Appendix \ref{app:Kernel} we review the gauge covariant magnetic perturbation theory and we end with Appendix \ref{app:KatoNagy}, in which we prove a localization estimate for the integral kernel of a Kato-Nagy unitary operator that will be used in the proof of Corollary \ref{crl:Main}.